PolysignalAI/cc-addon/docs/DEPLOY.md

 1. Copies extension source files to chrome/ and firefox/ directories
 2. Bundles JavaScript modules for each browser
 3. Copies the addon to web/addon/ for the interactive demo

-## 8. Monitor the Deployment

-- Go to your repository → Actions tab
-- Watch the workflow run
-- Check for any errors in the logs

-## 9. Post-Deployment

-After successful deployment:

-- Website is live at your configured domain
-- GitHub Release is created with download links
-- Extension zips are available in the release

 ## Troubleshooting